-- You can override a view, completely changing the file used to render it. - You can extend a view by prepending or appending the output of another view to it. - You can alter a view's inputs by plugin hook. - You can alter a view's output by plugin hook.
+- You can override a view, completely changing the file used to render it. - You can extend a view by prepending or appending the output of another view to it. - You can alter a view's inputs by event. - You can alter a view's output by event.